Skip to content

 This commitment has already led to several milestones.
 As on December 2024, we are proud to announce that 14 of our manufacturing sites have achieved 100% renewable energy status.

 To be recognised as 100% renewable energy factories, our sites meet strict criteria such as Zero CO2 emissions from Scope 1 and 2 sources.
+Against our 2008 baseline, at Hindustan Unilever, we have achieved a reduction in total energy consumption by 45% (GJ/tonne of production).

 How we are harnessing more and more renewable energy